-We have one intake of approximately 25 Fellows per year.
+- We have one intake of approximately 20 Fellows per year.

+The Fellowship is a considerable investment in each individual on behalf of our funders, and we want to select the very best leaders at the right moment in their career.
 It is a competitive and rigorous process and we have taken every care to make the application and selection process as thorough, transparent and fair as possible.

 We regularly revisit the application process and seek feedback from external assessment specialists.
 It is the policy of the Clore Leadership that any interests in, or connections with particular cultural institutions held by members of the Board and staff are declared, and where a conflict of interest is or may be perceived, those individuals take no part in any decisions relating to those organisations or their employees.

 We ensure a diverse group of experienced leaders are involved across our assessment and selection process.
 This includes Black, Asian and ethnically diverse leaders, D/deaf and disabled leaders and/or those with protected characteristics under the Equality Act 2010.
 Assessors understand our ambitions around equality, diversity and inclusion.